877-224-2434

 • Good lighting

-Honest Question: If you're not currently working out regularly, will spending $10,000 on a space to put gym equipment that you buy separately motivate you to work out?
+Honest Question: If you're not currently working out regularly, will $10,000 spent on a space to put gym equipment that you buy separately motivate you to work out?
 We've seen too many home gyms turn into expensive storage rooms within a year.

 If home gyms aren't really your thing, that money might work better as a wet bar or bathroom upgrade.